contentauth/c2pa-python/docs/usage.md

 try:
     # Create a reader from a format and stream
     with open("path/to/media_file.jpg", "rb") as stream:
-        # First parameter can be mimetype or extension of the file
+        # First parameter should be the type of the file (here, we use the mimetype)
         # But in any case we need something to identify the file type
         with Reader("image/jpeg", stream) as reader:
             # Print manifest store as JSON, as extracted by the Reader
             print("manifest store:", reader.json())

-            # Get the active manifest.
+            # Get the active manifest
             manifest = json.loads(reader.json())
             active_manifest = manifest["manifests"][manifest["active_manifest"]]
             if active_manifest: